 - Audit: A partnership firm is not liable to audit its accounts mandatory.

-- Dissolution: Dissolution of a partnership firm can be done with the consent of all the partners anytime.
+- Dissolution: The dissolution of a partnership firm can be done with the consent of all the partners anytime.

 The registration of a partnership firm is not mandatory, but it is beneficial if one does so.
 To register you need to file an application to the Registrar of Company (ROC) office in your business area.